 Giselle at the Old Paris Opera,1867:

-Some Romantic composers analogized music to poetry and its rhapsodic and narrative structures, while creating a more systematic basis for the composing and performing of concert music.
-There was an increasing focus on melodies and themes, as well as an explosion in the composition of songs.
+Some Romantic composers drew parallels between music and poetry, their rhapsodic and narrative structures, while creating a more solid system for both composition and performance.
+There was an increasing focus on melodies and themes, as well as an explosion in songwritings.

-During the Romantic period, the piano became the most popular single instrument.
-It became a musical symbol of Romanticism, and reached such heights of popularity that it became the best household instrument.
-The orchestra grew to be the favorite large instrument of the century.
+During the Romantic period, the piano gained such popularity, it became not only a must-have household instrument but also an actual musical symbol of Romanticism itself.
+The orchestra grew to be the favorite large performative body of the century.
 Added were the English horn, the clarinet, more brass and percussion.
 Opera was also a major medium of expression.